sheff146/piglatin/README.md

 # Pig Latin transformer

-Translates a string into "Pig Latin".
+Translates a string into "Pig Latin"

 ## Features